-A total of 218 replacement trees are required for compensation of tree removals within the Subject Lands, as per the City of Mississauga tree replacement criteria.
+A total of 213 replacement trees are required for compensation of tree removals within the Subject Lands, as per the City of Mississauga tree replacement criteria (LGL 2020).
 If adequate compensation for tree removals cannot be provided within the Subject Lands, monies or a letter of credit in a form satisfactory to the City of Mississauga may be required as compensation for the replacement of these trees on City lands and tree maintenance for a period of up to two years.
-LGL Ltd. has submitted a landscape plan detailing proposed planting areas as part of the draft plan of subdivision submission.
+Where the total number of replacement trees cannot be provided on site, a payment shall be required to the City of Mississauga's replacement tree planting fund, as defined in the City of Mississauga Fees and Charges By-law.
+NAK Design Strategies has submitted a landscape plan detailing proposed planting areas as part of the draft plan of subdivision submission.

-7.8.4 Locally Rare Vegetation Species
+7.9.8 Locally Rare Vegetation Species